 Recommended for you:

 Guest contributor: Marzena Proszowska-Lambert, MSN, BSN, RN, is the Personal Care Clinical Director at the home and community nonprofit VNS Health.
-Marzena has been with VNS Health since April 2015, starting her journey as a per-diem RNFS, and becoming Clinical Manager in January 2016.
-Learn more about VNS Health’s Dementia Care at Home Program here.
+She has been with VNS Health since April 2015, starting as a per-diem RNFS and becoming Clinical Manager in January 2016.

 I really appreciate your articles.
 As a south african nursing sister it’s refreshing and extremely helpful.
 Thank you so much.